niklas-hasselmeyer/minidusen/README.md

 - Push your changes **with passing specs**.
 - Send me a pull request.

-I'm very eager to keep this gem lightweight and on topic.
+Note that we're very eager to keep this gem lightweight.
 If you're unsure whether a change would make it into the gem, [talk to me beforehand](mailto:henning.koch@makandra.de).

 Credits